 For example, to connect to the standard MAVLink simulator UDP port, and wait for

-from pymavlink import mavutil # Start a connection listening to a UDP port the_connection = mavutil.mavlink_connection('udpin:localhost:14540') # Wait for the first heartbeat # This sets the system and component ID of remote system for the link the_connection.wait_heartbeat() print("Heartbeat from system (system %u component %u)" % (the_connection.target_system, the_connection.target_system)) # Once connected, use 'the_connection' to get and send messages
+from pymavlink import mavutil # Start a connection listening on a UDP port the_connection = mavutil.mavlink_connection('udpin:localhost:14540') # Wait for the first heartbeat # This sets the system and component ID of remote system for the link the_connection.wait_heartbeat() print("Heartbeat from system (system %u component %u)" % (the_connection.target_system, the_connection.target_component)) # Once connected, use 'the_connection' to get and send messages

 udpoutprefix creates a socket that initiates an IP connection: